Dr. King Charter School: History

 A February 2009, the State of Louisiana count of the school stated that the school had fewer than 5% special education students, below the 5% number recommended in a state board of education guideline and the 12.3 Recovery School District average.
 In June of that year, Hicks said that the most recent figures sent to the state count the special education population at 6% and that the school is conservative in assigning students special education status, giving them after school tutoring and Saturday school to see if they improve, before labeling them as special education students.
 The State Authorized Oversight Committee recommended that the school's charter be renewed.
 In June 2009, the charter was renewed without a plan to increase the numbers of special education students.

 On April 5, 2012, classes were canceled so King Charter teachers could travel to the state capitol in Baton Rouge to protest a package of education bills put forth by then Louisiana Governor, Bobby Jindal.
 Also in 2012, the school graduated its first senior class.

 In 2015, the school signed a contract with New Orleans Public Schools, making the school the first to return to the district's authority since Katrina.

+On December 10, 2024, the Orleans Parish School Board voted to close Dr. King Charter High School at the conclusion of the 2024-25 school year, citing low enrollment and poor academic performance.
+The school's K-8 campus will stay open on a contingent, three-year contract.
+High school students attending Dr. King Charter will receive priority in the school district's ongoing enrollment program for the 2025-26 school year.